apache/spark/docs/sql-ref-syntax-qry-select-case.md

 | 400  | small                                                                                         |
 +------+-----------------------------------------------------------------------------------------------+--+

-select * from person where case 1 = 1 when 100 then 'big' when 200 then 'bigger' when  300 then 'biggest' else 'small' end = 'small';
+SELECT * FROM person where CASE 1 = 1 WHEN 100 THEN 'big' WHEN 200 THEN 'bigger' WHEN  300 THEN 'biggest' ELSE 'small' END = 'small';
 +------+-------+-------+--+
 |  id  | name  |  age  |
 +------+-------+-------+--+